 Srinagar, the summer capital of Jammu and Kashmir, delights visitors with its lovely lakes and relaxing houseboats.
 In fact, lakes and gardens are in such abundance there that Srinagar is often referred to as the "Land of Lakes and Gardens".
 The gardens have a distinctly Mughal influence, as many of them were cultivated by Mughal emperors.
 You'll find Asia's largest tulip garden in Srinagar, with a tulip festival held every April.
 Srinagar is a great place to visit if you're a golf enthusiast, as there are a number of courses there.
-Don't miss these 5 Must-See Srinagar Attractions.
-Plan your trip with this Srinagar travel guide.
+Don't miss the many must-see Srinagar attractions.

 Manali, with its soothing backdrop of the Himalayas, offers a blend of tranquility and adventure that makes it one of northern India's most popular destinations.
 Although it's a popular place to go off on treks, you can do as little or as much as you want there.
-Located in the Kullu Valley of Himachal Pradesh, it's a magical place bordered by cool pine forest and the raging Beas River, which give it a special energy.
-Here are Top 10 Places to Visit in and Around Manali.
-Plan your trip with this Manali travel guide.
+Located in the Kullu Valley of Himachal Pradesh, it's bordered by cool pine forest and the raging Beas River, which give it a special energy.

 The hill station of Nainital, in the Kumaon region of Uttarakhand, was a popular summer retreat for the British during the time they ruled India.
-It features the serene, emerald colored Naini Lake and action filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
-Enjoy one of the many forest walks, explore the surrounding area on horse back, or relax on a boat in the lake.
-Plan your trip with this Nainital travel guide.
+It features the serene, emerald-colored Naini Lake and an action-filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
+Enjoy one of the many forest walks, explore the surrounding area on horseback, or relax on a boat in the lake.

-- Around Nainital: For peace and quiet head to Jeolikot (15 kilometers south) or Pangot (15 kilometers north).
+Around Nainital: For peace and quiet head to Jeolikote (19 kilometers south) or Pangot (15 kilometers north).

-- Around Mussoorie: Landour is smaller and sleepier.
+Around Mussoorie: Landour is smaller and sleepier (8km east).

 Shimla, Himachal Pradesh

 Shimla used to be the summer capital of the British Raj when they ruled India.
 Now it's the state capital of Himachal Pradesh.
-This wonderfully cool and charming town sprawls along a mountain ridge, enveloped in oak, pine and rhododendron forests.
-It's quite famous for its colonial style buildings and historic railway.
+This town sprawls along a mountain ridge and is famous for its historical buildings and railway.
 The old Christ Church, with its beautiful stained glass windows, is one of Shimla's most prominent landmarks.
 Another is the Viceregal Lodge on Observatory Hill.
-These can be seen on an historic walking tour of Shimla.
+These can be seen on a walking tour of Shimla.
 There are plenty of adventure sports and short hikes on offer in the vicinity as well.
 To get there, travel on the toy train to Shimla.
-Stay at Sunnymead Bed and Breakfast for an unforgettable gastronomic experience.
+Stay at Sunnymead Estate for an unforgettable gastronomic experience.

-- Around Shimla: If you want to get away from the crowd in Shimla try Shoghi (14 kilometers south) or Mashobra (14 kilometers north).
+Around Shimla: If you want to get away from the crowd in Shimla try Shoghi (15 kilometers south) or Mashobra (10 kilometers north).
 Or, perhaps a royal homestay at Dhami (27 km north).
 A couple of hours away, visit apple country at Kotgarh (75 km).
 Seetalvan Orchard is a homestay that offers stunning views (and fresh apples in season) in Kotgarh.

 If you like tea, a visit to Munnar, in Kerala, is a must!
-The surrounding region is renowned for its sprawling tea plantations.
-The Kundala Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed, and to try fresh tea straight from the gardens.
+The surrounding region is renowned for its extensive tea plantations.
+The Kundala Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed and to try fresh tea straight from the gardens.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
-Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing and paragliding.
-Stay at one of these 10 Munnar Hotels and Homestays Surrounded by Nature.
+Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing.
+Stay at one of Munnar's hotels and homestays surrounded by nature.

 Ooty, Tamil Nadu

-Established in the early 19th century by the British as the summer headquarters of the Chennai government, Ooty is now a soothing place to escape the summer heat in Tamil Nadu.
-If you travel there during the peak season in April and May, do be prepared for it to be crowded though!
-Ooty's most popular attractions include the 22 hectare Government Botanical Gardens (a flower show is held there every May as part of the Summer Festival), boating on Ooty Lake, and climbing Dodabetta Peak for an excellent view of the Nilgiri hills.
-To get to Ooty, take the scenic toy train from Metupalaiyam.
+Established in the early 19th century by the British as the summer headquarters of the Chennai government, Ooty is now a very popular place to escape the summer heat in Tamil Nadu.
+If you travel there during the peak season from March to May, do be prepared for it to be crowded!
+Ooty's top attractions include the 55-hectare Government Botanical Gardens (a flower show is held there every May as part of the Summer Festival), boating on Ooty Lake, and climbing Doddabetta Peak for an excellent view of the Nilgiri hills.
+To get to Ooty, take the scenic toy train from Mettupalayam.

 Darjeeling is also famous for its lush tea gardens.
 In addition, it's blessed with a stunning view of Mount Kanchenjunga, the world's third highest peak.
-Some of Darjeeling's most popular attractions include historic toy train, monasteries, botanical gardens, a zoo, and the Darjeeling-Rangeet Valley Passenger Ropeway cable car (the longest cable car in Asia).
-Darjeeling is a wonderful place to walk around, and explore the tea estates, villages, and markets.
-Don't visit during the monsoon season though -- the region is one of the wettest places in India!
+Some of Darjeeling's most popular attractions include historic toy train, monasteries, botanical gardens, a zoo, and the Darjeeling-Rangeet Valley Passenger Ropeway (the longest aerial tramway in Asia).
+Darjeeling is a great place to walk around and explore the tea estates, villages, and markets.
+Don't visit during the monsoon season though—the region is one of the wettest places in India!

-- Around Darjeeeling: Nearby Kalimpong attracts less tourists and is appealing for adventure travel.
+Around Darjeeling: Nearby Kalimpong (50km) attracts fewer tourists and is appealing for adventure travel.
 Stay at Mansarover Homestay.

 Kodaikanal, Tamil Nadu

 The closest hill station to Mumbai in Maharashtra, Matheran offers plenty of walking trails and lookouts.
-The most unique thing about it and what makes it so special, is that all vehicles are banned there -- even bicycles.
+The most unique thing about it and what makes it so special is that all motor vehicles are banned there—even bicycles.
 It's a soothing place to relax away from any noise and pollution.
-Get there by taking the scenic toy train and then ride a horse around.
-Plan your trip with this Matheran travel guide.

 Sikkim's capital, Gangtok, sits along a cloudy mountain ridge about 5,500 feet above sea level.
 Sikkim only became part of India in 1975.
 Before that, it was a small independent Buddhist kingdom with its own monarchy after the end of British rule.
-Gangkok is a popular base for travel throughout the state, particularly with trekkers.
+Gangtok is a popular base for travel throughout the state, particularly with trekkers.
 It's a well-organized and clean city with strict littering, traffic and tobacco laws.
 Attractions include monasteries, viewpoints, a cable car, and a zoo that houses rare animals rescued from traders and poachers.
-Here's what to see and do in Sikkim.